Configure Attack Templates

 Attack templates are pre-configured sets of attacks and performance options.
 InsightAppSec comes with a set of pre-built default attack templates based on common requirements of application security professionals.
-Click on the "View Details" button beside the name of any template to examine the attacks and configurations included with that template.
+InsightAppSec also supports custom attack templates to further refine your scan configuration.
+You can create custom and manage existing attack templates.

 Default attack templates